-Activities Completed During Permit Year 3: As part of an April 8, 2015 DEP audit of the City stormwater program, the City conducted a thorough review and update of municipal SOPs, SWPPPs, SPCC plans and O&M documents.
+Activities Completed During Permit Year 4: As part of an April 8, 2015 DEP audit of the City stormwater program, the City conducted a thorough review and update of municipal SOPs, SWPPPs, SPCC plans and O&M documents.
 The DEP was able to offer guidance on changes and improvements for these documents.
-In Permit Year 3, the Public Services and School Transportation facility SWPPPs, SPCC Plans, and O&M documents underwent a major revision as construction on new facilities progressed.
-Additional adjustments are anticipated as construction finishes.
-Public Services, Sewer department and Public Safety fleet maintenance staff receive SWPPP training twice per year and SWPPP training is included in the introductory training for new employees.
+In Permit Year 4, the Public Services and School Transportation facility SWPPPs, SPCC Plans, and O&M documents underwent revisions as construction on new facilities was completed.
+Public Services, Sewer department and Public Safety fleet maintenance staff receive SWPPP training annually and SWPPP training is included in the introductory training for new employees.

 Due to the number and size of these documents, individual SWPPPs, SPCC plans and O&M plans are not attached but are available upon request.